rwema3/Container-interop/docs/ContainerInterface.md

 The goal of the *delegate lookup* feature is to allow several containers to share entries.
 Containers implementing this feature can perform dependency lookups in other containers.

-Containers implementing this feature will offer a greater lever of interoperability with other containers.
-Implementation of this feature is therefore RECOMMENDED.